Church Encourager

 Intro Prayer

-Lord, as we gather to discuss generosity and stewardship, we ask that You open our hearts and minds to Your wisdom.
-Help us to see money and possessions through Your eyes, and guide our discussion to reveal the freedom that comes from living generously.
-Give us the courage to examine our own hearts and make changes where needed.
+Heavenly Father, as we gather to discuss the power of Your resurrection, we ask that You open our hearts and minds to understand its significance in our lives.
+Help us to be receptive to Your truth and guide our discussion to bring glory to Your name.
 In Jesus’ name, Amen.

 Ice Breaker